 We consider ourselves hard chrome specialists here at R&S Plating, its what the company was originally founded on back in 1946.
 Now in our seventh decade, R&S Plating is still doing hard chrome with no plans of slowing down anytime soon.
 We’ve served hundreds if not thousands of satisfied customers…both commercial and private alike.
 R&S Plating has become the go-to Indianapolis Plating Company for hard chrome plating in the area.
 We have capacity to plate parts ranging from the size of a pea to 8 feet long. weighing anywhere from less than an ounce to over a ton.
 We take hard chrome seriously and pride ourselves on delivering the highest quality with friendly service, excellent turnaround time, and competitive pricing.
 Having long standing relationships with clients across the industry after 70 plus years speaks for itself.
-Our veteran hard chrome specialist Roger has 30 years of experience under his belt that has been passed down from 3 generations of hard chrome platers dating back to 1946.
-He is a wealth of knowledge on the ins and outs of the process.
+Our hard chrome specialists have 30 years of experience under their be.
+We have a wealth of knowledge on the ins and outs of the process.
 You can enjoy peace of mind knowing your job is in experienced hands.
-Roger enjoys sharing and discussing his deep knowledge of specs, prints, and the process in general with both current and potential clients to ensure he understands whats wanted and expected.
-Roger@RSPlating.com
+We enjoys sharing and discussing his deep knowledge of specs, prints, and the process in general with both current and potential clients to ensure we understand whats wanted and expected.

 Hard chrome, also known as industrial chrome or “satin” chrome, is used in various industrial applications.
 It is typically used for surfaces that are exposed to excessive wear and require a long lasting protective coating.
 This chrome finish is known as a “flash” coating which is held to a thickness of .0001-.0005 on the exposed area.